material-components/material-components-web/packages/mdc-touch-target/README.md

 Mixin | Description
 --- | ---
-`mdc-touch-target-wrapper` | Applied to the wrapper touch target element.
+`wrapper` | Applied to the wrapper touch target element.
-`mdc-touch-target` | Applied to the inner touch target element.
+`touch-target` | Applied to the inner touch target element.
-`mdc-touch-target-margin` | Applied to the component root element.
+`margin` | Applied to the component root element.
 Adds margin to compensate for the increased touch target.